laravel/vapor-docs/1.0/projects/environments.md

 php -d memory_limit=-1 publish.php
 ```

 Once the layers have been published, you may include the layer ARNs in your `vapor.yml`.
-You may keep the `runtime` option with the value `al2` if your `layers` are targetting Amazon Linux 2.
 The `layers` option should be a list of layers your application will utilize - include your newly published layer in this list:

 ```yaml
 id: 3